-Tell us more about a typical morning journey to school, what difficulty are you facing?
+Tell us about a typical journey to school, what difficulty are you facing?

 My school is a special school, one of the few that is equipped to teach students with different disabilities.
 To get to school, I and many of my fellow students use buses run by the Metropolitan Transport Corporation (Chennai) or the MTC.
 The nearest bus stop is 300 meters away from the school gate.
 Although, the distance of 300 meters is not too long, students with mobility challenges including myself find it hard to walk to and from the bus stop.

-Have you ever spoken to the bus conductor/driver or any MTC official to alter route of S17?
+Have you ever spoken to the bus conductor, driver or any MTC official to alter the bus route?